leodido/ng-caret-aware/README.md

 Tests
 -----

 This library has been unit tested for Chrome and Firefox.

-Coverage is, at the moment, almost complete.
+At the moment coverage is almost complete.

 Nevertheless E2E tests are provided for Chrome and Firefox, too.

-See [test](tree/master/test) directory for details.
+See [test](test) directory for details.

 Aknowledgements
 ---------------